cosmos/cosmos-sdk/docs/gaia/installation.md

-# Install the SDK
+# Install `gaia`

-This guide will explain how to install the [Cosmos SDK](/sdk/overview.md) onto your system.
-With the SDK installed on a server, you can participate in the latest testnet as either a [Full Node](./join-testnet.md#run-a-full-node) or a [Validator](/validators/validator-setup.md).
+This guide will explain how to install the `gaiad` and `gaiacli` entrypoints onto your system.
+With these installed on a server, you can participate in the latest testnet as either a [Full Node](./join-testnet.md#run-a-full-node) or a [Validator](./validators/validator-setup.md).

 ## Install Go